IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 }
 ```

-We can select the tests to run using the drop-down menu in the top-right corner:
+Now that we have multiple test cases, we can select which tests to run
+using the drop-down menu in the top-right corner:

 ![](resources/lab1/choose_config.png)

 Suppose I made a mistake in the implementation.
 For example, if I did not assign `tmp2`
 to `tmp1`, it would cause the entire array to be filled with `A[0]` and produce a wrong
 answer.
-If I remove `tmp1 = tmp2` and rerun the test, it catches the bug by throwing
+If we remove `tmp1 = tmp2` and rerun the test, it catches the bug by throwing
 an assertion error:

 ![](resources/lab1/test_fail.png)

-Now suppose I would like to debug the issue.
-I start by displaying the two rotated arrays,
+Now suppose we would like to debug the issue.
+We start by inspecting the two rotated arrays.
-so I can add a breakpoint at `assertArrayEquals(A, B)`.
-I click on the line number and
+We can add a breakpoint at `assertArrayEquals(A, B)`.
+We click on the line number and
-it turn into a red dot.
-Then I choose "Debug ..." from the drop-down menu:
+it turns into a red dot.
+Then we choose "Debug ..." from the drop-down menu:

 ![](resources/lab1/debug.png)

-The execution stops at the breakpoint.
+Execution stops at the breakpoint.
 Both arrays, `A` and `B`, are displayed in the "Debug"
 section of IntelliJ.
 We can see that the correct implementation produces `{5, 1, 2, 3, 4}` but
-the buggy implementation produces `{1, 1, 1, 1, 1}`:
+the buggy implementation produces `{1, 1, 1, 1, 1}` instead:

 ![](resources/lab1/breakpoint.png)